Living in Christchurch

 Overview

 Dorset harbour town with magnificent priory, two rivers, and Mudeford quay beach huts.
-Located in South West, Christchurch has a population of approximately 51,206 residents, making it a smaller coastal town by UK standards.
+Located in South West, Christchurch has a population of approximately 51,206 residents, making it a smaller parish by UK standards.
 The primary postcode area is BH23.

 Christchurch sits within South West and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £350k that is 9% above the South West average of £320k.
+The local property market is at the affordable end of the spectrum, with a median price of £309k that is 3% below the South West average of £319k.
 The area has a low crime rate compared to similar areas.

 Key facts about Christchurch